 - 1. Add, drop and refund deadlines will vary for summer classes depending upon the number of class meeting days. - 2.
-You may quickly obtain drop dates for your classes by logging into InSite, click on "My Class Schedule."
-Next to each course is the last day to drop for a refund, the last day to drop without a 'W' and the last day to drop with a 'W'. - 3.
+Change click on "My Class Schedule" to "My Schedule".
+Below each course, click on "Deadline Dates and Details" to review the last day to drop with refund, last day to drop without "W" and last day to drop with "W". - 3.
 For specific add dates, consult the course instructor or inquire in the Admissions & Records Office in Pittsburg or Brentwood Center.
 For refund deadlines, contact the Cashier's Office.
 In general, deadline dates for summer and other short-term classes are determined as follows: